felangel/bloc/docs/coreconcepts.md

 In the above snippet, the `CounterCubit` is exposing a public method called `increment` which can be called externally to notify the `CounterCubit` to increment its state.
 When `increment` is called, we can access the current state of the `Cubit` via the `state` getter and `emit` a new state by adding 1 to the current state.

-!> The `emit` method is protected meaning it should only be used inside of a `Cubit`.
+!> The `emit` method is protected, meaning it should only be used inside of a `Cubit`.

 ### Using a Cubit